-At Wave 3 the Department for Work and Pensions (DWP) assisted with the tracing of core members using their state pension databases.
-Respondents' names, date of births and addresses were provided to DWP and they matched this to their databases in order to identify the most up-to-date contact details.
+At Wave 3 the DWP assisted with the tracing of core members using their state pension databases.
+Each respondent's name, date of birth and address were provided to DWP and they matched this to their databases in order to identify the most up-to-date contact details.
 If a new address was found, an advance letter was sent to the respondent.